-How to measure bra size for the perfect fit every time
+How to measure bra size at home for the perfect fit every time

-According to a survey by lingerie brand Nudea 50% of women hadn't been measured for a bra fitting in over 5 years (you're supposed to get measured every 6 months - yes really).
-And of the surveyed 600 women, 79% were wearing both the wrong cup and band size.
+A survey by lingerie brand, Nudea, suggests that 50% of women hadn't been measured for a bra fitting in over 5 years (you're supposed to get measured every 6 months by the way - yes, really).
+Of the surveyed 600 women, 79% were wearing the wrong cup and band size.
 If you're shrinking in your seat, thinking this story sounds all too familiar, then it's time to take action.

-Wearing the correct bra size will not only boost your bust and your confidence, but it will also ensure your bra isn't uncomfortably digging in too.
-What's the point in investing in the best strapless bra or the best push up bra if it doesn't fit properly?
+Wearing the correct bra size will not only boost your bust and your confidence, but it will also ensure your bra isn't uncomfortably digging in.
+You can spend as much money as you like on lingerie, but if it isn't the correct size, it's not going to be able to do its job properly.

 We’ve chatted to the best in the bra-fitting business to find out how to accurately measure bra size at home.